Medical Policy

 Drefs (2024) published a meta-analysis of 63 studies involving 19,804 individuals to compare liver resection (n=11,626) and liver transplantation (n=8178) for HCC.
 The analysis found that liver transplantation was associated with higher 5-year overall survival (64.83%) and recurrence-free survival (70.20%) compared to liver resection (50.83% overall survival, p<0.001; 34.46% recurrence-free survival, p<0.001), respectively.
 The authors concluded that liver transplantation offers better long-term survival rates than liver resection for HCC.

-The ACG Clinical Guideline for Focal Liver Lesions (Frenette, 2024) key concept states:
+The ACG Clinical Guideline for Focal Liver Lesions (Frenette, 2024) key concepts state:

 18. Consideration for liver transplantation should be given to patients who meet the OPTN policy for transplantation, especially those with glycogen storage disease, unresctable beta-catenin positive adenoma, or unresectable with complications of hemorrhagic or malignant transformation of hepatic adenomas.